wushilin/go-vpn/README.md

 A secure, single executable (same for client/server) point to point VPN server that uses QUIC protocol.
 It also supports routing propagation by options

+This program only supports **LINUX** at the moment.
+But it is easy to port this over to other platform.

+Let me know if you need other platform support!

+# Before you start
+* make sure you have `root` access!
+* make sure your `/usr/sbin/ip` is there.
+It uses the command to manipulate IP address assignment and routes

 # How it works
 This program has server mode and client mode.

 Both server and client must run as root, as we need to manipulate the system tunnel device.

-By default tunnel device used is TUN17, you can specify the name by `-tunname tun12` to switch to `tun12` instead.
+By default tunnel device used is `TUN17`, you can specify the name by `-tunname tun12` to switch to `tun12` instead.

 Server will start binding to QUIC (UDP) port and wait for client to connect.

-Client connects via QUIC with mutual.
+Client connects via QUIC with mutual TLS as authentication.
+This is the security mechanism the VPN is offering.
 * Server always load `server.pem`, `server.key`, `ca.pem` for TLS configuration.
 * Client always load `client.pem`, `client.key`, `ca.pem` for TLS configuration.